 To determine your asking price you must consider comparable sales in your area and the current market conditions.
 Your agent can gather information about sales in your neighbourhood to assist in determining an asking price that accurately reflects the market and comparable listings.

 Depending on the agreed upon strategy with your agent, your listing price may be slightly higher than the value of your home; however, this allows for negotiating space between you and potential buyers.
 If you are in a rush to sell your home, setting the price slightly lower than its worth will attract attention.
 In this case some buyers may be concerned that the price is too good to be true.

 Once the agreement is signed you and the purchaser are under legal obligation to close.
 If you decide not to sell your home at this time, the purchaser has the right to sue.

 Alternatively, if the purchaser decides to walk away from the deal, you can claim the purchaser’s deposit or sue for damages.
 This protects you, as chances are you’ve already bought your new home, or you too are in the process of looking for one.

 Discuss with your agent your minimum conditions, acceptable closing dates, and the lowest price you’ll accept from a potential buyer.
 Let your agent know of any additional items that you are willing to offer as leveraging power.
 With this information your agent can work with the potential buyer’s agent to create an offer that will be acceptable to you.

 The Seller’s Viewpoint

 Buyers interested in your home will submit an offer to your agent through their agent.
 Your agent will review the offer with you to ensure that you understand all the conditions.
-Before you accept or sign back the offer, you may wish to clarify the offer with your agent and if you have any further concerns you can have the agreement reviewed by a lawyer.
+Before you accept or sign the offer, you may wish to clarify the offer with your agent and if you have any further concerns you can have the agreement reviewed by a lawyer.

-- The names of the potential purchaser
+- The names of the potential purchasers

 - Your name